vmware-csa-team/AppDefense-Quick-Start-Guide/_pages/videos.md

 ---
 layout: single
 permalink: /videos/
-title: "VMware Cloud on AWS Instructional Videos"
+title: "VMware Appdefense Helpful Videos"
 date: 2018-07-19
 tags: links
 classes: wide
 comments: true
 ---

-Listed below are a number of videos which have been produced by [Jeffrey Moore](https://www.linkedin.com/in/jefmoore/) from the VMware Cloud on AWS Partner team at VMware which you can follow to show how to configure various features on the VMware Cloud on AWS Platform.
+Listed below are a number of videos which have been produced by various members of the AppDefense Team.
+These videos consist of video turtorials and product infromation.

 ## vMotion from your on-premise datacenter to VMware Cloud on AWS